 However, a move like that would mark a massive intervention into already established sectors – something the EU has not done before with its tobacco product regulations.
 At the time of the last revision, flavoured tobacco products were much less significant than pouches or vaping.

 If there were a ban on all non-tobacco flavours in nicotine products, producers would likely look to see what workarounds they could bring in.
 Already, multiple producers have brought in herbal heated products as a way to get around the tobacco product flavour ban for heated tobacco products.
-Another option for pouches and vaping – depending on how regulations are written – would be to use the rapidly expanding array of synthetic nicotine alternatives.
+Another option for pouches and vaping – depending on how regulations are written – would be to use the rapidly expanding array of synthetic nicotine analogues.

 It is very unlikely either of these emerging categories would be banned in the TPD3.
 There is some scope for regulation of herbal heated products – particularly as it would not have gone unnoticed by legislators that Big Tobacco companies have started to introduce their own versions into the market.